gjbex/Fortran-MOOC/docs/doxygen.md

 endif (DOXYGEN_FOUND)
 ~~~~

-As you can see, the `Doxyfile.in` is first configure using the information for
+As you can see, the `Doxyfile.in` is first configured using the information for
 the current build and transformed into `Doxyfile` in the binary directory.
 Moreover, a custom target `doc_doxygen` is added for generating the
 documentation.